bump-sh/docs/src/_help/changes-management/integrations.md

 When your API evolves, you may want to automatically trigger some related tasks: rebuilding your API client, updating your security test suite, your integration tests, etc.

-This can be achieved through Bump.sh webhooks.<br>
+This can be achieved through Bump.sh webhooks.
-It will send a specific request to the URLs you have configured every time it detects a change in your API structure.<br>
+It will send a specific request to the URLs you have configured every time it detects a change in your API structure.
 You can define as many webhooks as you need.

 Notifications can be sent to several URLs, allowing better integration with your existing tools.